VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/offline/Readme.md

 After successful running of `deploy.py`, the S3 URL for compiled model is printed.

 Now, Copy the S3 model artifacts (`.tar.gz` file) link and place it into `sagemaker_model_data_s3_url` in the [`terraform.tfvars`](./terraform.tfvars) file.
-There's no need to repeat this compilation and upload step in the future unless you delete your `tar.gz` model file from the S3 bucket or change your model.
+There's no need to repeat this compilation and upload step in the future unless you delete your `.tar.gz` model file from the S3 bucket or make changes to your model.

 ### Compress the Lambda function for deployment: